gasperphoenix/DashbuttonDaemon/README.md

 # DashbuttonDaemon
 This repository provides a daemon that executes code if a dashbutton is pressed

+## Prepare your dashbutton

+I'm using Amazon Dashbuttons for this project.
+First you need to configure your dashbutton using a device like a mobile phone as described by Amazon in the manual shipped with your new dashbutton.
+Enter your WLAN credentials and proceed but when you reach the step to select a product close your app without selection one of them.
+This ensures that the dashbutton will not order any products once it is pushed.
+But it still wakes up and connects to the WLAN while being pushed.

-## Detect Dashbutton and MAC address
+## Detect dashbutton and MAC address

 I wrote a small script *DetectDashbutton.py* to detect Dashbuttons and their MAC address.
 To us it just execute the following command in the root folder of this archive and press the Dashbutton afterwards.

 ```
 sudo python3 DetectDashbutton.py